HusseinLezzaik/Deep-Learning-for-Multi-Robotics/Two Robots Topology Graph/README.md

 Note: read comments within each module for more details.

 ## GNN Model
-At first we tested two different architectures for the GNN model, one for a differential drive model and the other for the unicycle.
+We developed two different GNN models for each case:
+1) UniCycle:

+2) Differential Drive: